About SBFT

 • Position papers (maximum of 2 pages, including references): Work that analyzes SBFT trends and raises important issues.
 Position papers are intended to seed discussion and propose new ideas; thus, they will be reviewed with respect to relevance and potential ability to spark discussions.

 • Tool competition entries: We invite researchers, students, and tool developers to design innovative new approaches to software test generation.
-SBFT 2024 will host five testing tool competitions: unit testing of Java and Python, CPS testing of self-driving cars and unmanned aerial vehicles, and fuzz testing.
+SBFT 2025 will host four testing tool competitions: unit testing of Java, CPS testing of self-driving cars and unmanned aerial vehicles, and fuzz testing.

 In all cases, papers should address a problem in the software testing/verification/validation domain or combine elements of those domains with other concerns in the software engineering lifecycle.
 Examples of problems in the software testing/verification/validation domain include (but are not limited to) generating testing data, fuzzing, prioritizing test cases, constructing test oracles, minimizing test suites, verifying software models, testing service-orientated architectures, constructing test suites for interaction testing, SBFT for AI applications, machine learning techniques for SBFT, and validating realtime properties.